Tanmay53/svg_slicer/README.md

 # svg_slicer
-#####A Script to slice SVG polygons using line draw.
+#### A Script to slice SVG polygons using line draw.

-The following packages were used :-
+The following packages are used :-

 * [svg_intersections](https://github.com/signavio/svg-intersections)
 * [browserify](https://github.com/browserify/browserify)